 If you usually wear a lot of jewelry, consider taking some of it off for interviews, as they are a major cause of distraction.
 For women, earrings and necklaces should be simple and small, and make sure to not wear more than one ring in each hand.
+You can find some amazing pieces at ARY D’PO.
 Men should stay away from accessories and jewelry when going for interviews.

 No matter how casual the environment is at your potential new workplace, stick with professional interview attire.
 Not only does it exude an air of professionalism, it also shows that you are serious about the job and are dedicated and wearing a denim wardrobe won’t help a bit.

 Most interviewers are experts at judging candidates by their attire; and especially by the shoes one wears.
 Do NOT wear sneakers or sandals to an interview, no matter how casual or relaxed the workplace environment is.